Genetic purging

 Purging reduces both the overall number of recessive deleterious alleles and the decline of mean fitness caused by inbreeding (the inbreeding depression for fitness).

 The term "purge" is sometimes used for selection against deleterious alleles in a general way.
-It would avoid ambiguity to use "purifying selection" in that general context, and to reserve purging to its more strict meaning defined above.
+It would avoid ambiguity to use "purifying selection" in that general context, and to reserve "purging" to its more strict meaning defined above.

 The mechanism

 Deleterious alleles segregating in populations of diploid organisms have a remarkable trend to be, at least, partially recessive.
 This means that, when they occur in homozygosis (double copies), they reduce fitness by more than twice than when they occur in heterozygosis (single copy).
 In other words, part of their potential deleterious effect is hidden in heterozygosis but expressed in homozygosis, so that selection is more efficient against them when they occur in homozygosis.
 Since inbreeding increases the probability of being homozygous, it increases the fraction of the potential deleterious effect that is expressed and, therefore, exposed to selection.
 This causes some increase in the selective pressure against (partially) recessive deleterious alleles, which is known as purging.
 Of course, it also causes some reduction in fitness, which is known as inbreeding depression.

-Purging can reduce the average frequency of deleterious alleles across the genome below the value expected in a non-inbred population.
-Although this reduction usually does not compensate for all the negative effects of inbreeding, it has several beneficial consequences for fitness.
-A consequence is the reduction of the so-called inbreeding load.
+Purging can reduce the average frequency of deleterious alleles across the genome below the value expected in a non-inbred population during long periods. which reduces the negative impact of inbreeding on fitness.
+If inbreeding is due just to random mating in a finite population, due to purging the fitness mean fitness declines less than would be expected just from inbreeding and, after some initial decline, it can even rebound up to almost its value before inbreeding.
+Another consequence is the reduction of the so-called inbreeding load.
 This means that, after purging, further inbreeding is expected to be less harmful.
-But the most immediate consequence is the reduction of the actual inbreeding depression of fitness: due to purging, mean fitness declines less than would be expected just from inbreeding and, after some initial decline, it can even rebound up to almost its value before inbreeding.
+The efficiency of purging is reduced by genetic drift and, therefore, in the long term, purging is less efficient in smaller populations.
+Purging can be increased if individuals mate with relatives more often than expected by random mating.